How to restore a Exchange mailbox to another mailbox during deletion

 Restoring deleted items can be done via the new Exchange Control Panel.

-Prerequisites for connecting to PowerShell
+Prerequisites to connect to PowerShell

 Install the Exchange PowerShell modules via this blog.